LCWRA Back Pay Calculator 2026/27

 Understanding LCWRA Back Pay

 What is LCWRA?
-Limited Capability for Work and Work-Related Activity is an additional element of Universal Credit worth £416.19 per month (as of 2024/25).
+Limited Capability for Work and Work-Related Activity is an additional element of Universal Credit for people whose ability to work is limited by their health condition or disability.

 Assessment Periods: Universal Credit is paid in monthly assessment periods.
 These are individual monthly cycles that start from your original Universal Credit claim date.